 Scholarships are dollars for your education that you don't have to pay back!
 Some are based on financial need, but many others are based upon your career track or goals.
 Delta College accepts applications only once a year.

 Delta College only accepts applications once a year for the following academic year.
-If you are planning on attending in the fall of 2018/winter of 2019, you'll have the opportunity to apply soon.
-Applications will be accepted from December 19, 2017 through February 22, 2018.
+If you are planning on attending in the fall of 2019/winter of 2020, you'll have the opportunity to apply soon.
+Applications will be accepted from December 17, 2018 – February 7, 2019.

 All students must have a Delta College Student ID number and a password to apply for scholarships.